My Open Kitchen - October 2018

 please find loads of information the My Open Kitchen

 course; cost, dates, what's involved and a breakdown of each module.

-Are kept small so we can provide lots of personal feedback and keep our closed Facebook group is nice and cosy.
+Only 20 per round, so we can provide lots of personal feedback and keep our closed Facebook group is nice and cosy.